 Below are key dates and events in the Pace 2022 budget development cycle.
-The annual capital budget and fiveyear program, as well as the three-year financial plan for operations, are also developed in accordance with this schedule.
+The annual capital budget and fiveyear program, as well as the annual budget and two-year financial plan for operations, are also developed in accordance with this schedule.